adriaanjacobs/llvm-getting-started/README.md

 # Simple LLVM "getting started" project

 This project is intended as (imo) the simplest possible way to get started with modern LLVM.

 ## Features
 * It uses LLVM 13, but can be adapted to use any (fairly recent) version of LLVM easily by modifying [`CMakeLists.txt`](CMakeLists.txt).
 * It uses the new pass manager.
-* It is out-of-tree, allowing you to quickly change between LLVM versions and builds.
+* It is out-of-tree, which has the following advantages:
+    * You can quickly change between LLVM versions and builds.
-* Because it is out-of-tree, it does not require you to build LLVM yourself up front, which can be a large initial hurdle for beginners.
+    * It does not require you to build LLVM yourself up front, which can be a large initial hurdle for beginners.
+    * You get way more precise control over the passes that run before and after your own than is available via the default extension points, without having to modify the compiler sources.

 I expect that this code can even build against LLVM 12, which is available from the default Ubuntu 20.04 repositories and thus does not require you to download any additional LLVM release at all.
 I haven't tested this yet, though.